warnikchow/sae4k/README.md

 }
 ```

-### For adopting the whole dataset, or seq2seq-based settings for intent argument extraction:
+### If you have found our dataset or seq2seq-based settings useful:

 ```
 @article{cho2019machines,